-The leaf knife blade features a sharp edge that curves upward and a dull spine that slopes downward to meet it.
+The leaf knife blade shape features a sharp edge that curves upward and a dull spine that slopes downward to meet it.
 It also usually has a large hole at the end of the spine nearest the handle, used as a thumb hole for easy deployment.

 A thumb ramp over the thumb hole features grip jimping, which allows you to hold the knife easily.
 It’s considered an all-purpose knife blade that is excellent for pocketknives.
 The benefits of this type of knife are the sharp point, easy grip and deployment, and small compact size.
 However, the fine point can chip and break after regular use.